 January 2019 – Sheriff Miller meets with RJC

 February 2019 – Interim Police Chief, Wade Wood meets with RJC

 May 2019 – Racial Justice Coalition is awarded the Collaborative Problem Solving Grant- Allowing the RJC to build out capacity.

 November 14, 2019 – Racial Justice Community Liaison hired – Robert Thomas Jr.

 November 2019 – Interim Police Chief, Robert White, meets with the RJC – Interim Police Chief White meets with the RJC to explain the written consent policy.

 An early event of the RJC was the World Cafe Meeting between the community and law enforcement.
 Over 100 people gathered at the YMI Cultural Center including over 30 law enforcement officers representing both the APD and the Sheriff’s Department.
-While the discussion on trust and how to build trust were valuable and officers appreciated the opportunity to dialogue with the community, most POC were older and there were few, if any, young Black men who are disproportionately targeted by police.
-Investing in the RJC will shore up a strong community based coalition and resource it for the next phase of work to more deeply connect with the people most impacted by racial profiling.
+While the discussion on trust and how to build trust were valuable and officers appreciated the opportunity to dialogue with the community, most POC were older and there were few, if any, young Black men present, as they are disproportionately targeted by police.
+Investing in the RJC will shore up a strong community-based coalition and resource it for the next phase of work to more deeply connect with the people most impacted by racial profiling.